trinidadgithub/SoftwareEngineering/c/README.md

 ---

-Here are additional ideas to work on.
+Here are additional ideas to work on (specific only to REPL study).

 1. Understanding String Manipulation